Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation

 \subsection{Comparison Studies on CelebA-HQ}

-To validate the efficacy of our proposed attack method, we create adversarial examples utilizing the CelebA-HQ dataset.
-The black-box performance of our approach, which employs IRSE50, FaceNet, MobileFace, and IR152 as surrogate models on the CelebA-HQ dataset, is presented in \cref{tab:compare_celeba_hq_s}, \cref{tab:compare_celeba_hq_f}, \cref{tab:compare_celeba_hq_m}, and \cref{tab:compare_celeba_hq_i}, respectively.
+To further validate the efficacy of our proposed attack method, we create adversarial examples utilizing the CelebA-HQ dataset.
+The black-box performance of our approach, which employs IR152, IRSE50, FaceNet, and MobileFace as surrogate models on the CelebA-HQ dataset, is presented in \cref{tab:compare_celeba_hq_i}, \cref{tab:compare_celeba_hq_s}, \cref{tab:compare_celeba_hq_f}, and \cref{tab:compare_celeba_hq_m}, respectively.
 These results consistently indicate that our method outperforms the baseline attacks, thereby highlighting its effectiveness in improving the transferability of adversarial examples.